-Finally, as in the examples (9) (both from COCA), we find a sub-pattern of locative out-verbs, in which the locative source-domain SPATIAL REGION is semantically shifted to the target-domain POPULATION.
-Unlike the example in (8-a), these items do not denote translocation but locate the, roughly, mating-events denoted by the respective base verbs to the exterior of, for example, an ethnic group in (9-a) or a genus of grass (9-b).
+Finally, as in the examples (9), we find a sub-pattern of locative out-verbs, in which the locative source-domain SPATIAL REGION is semantically shifted to the target-domain POPULATION.
+Unlike the example in (8-a), these items do not denote translocation.
+Rather, they locate the mating-events denoted by the respective base verbs to the exterior of, for example, an ethnic group in (9-a) or a genus of grass in (9-b), and thus give rise to interpretations of mating with non-members of the own group.

 - (9) a.
 By the third generation, Hispanics as well as Asians are out-marrying by something like 60%.
-I mean, they marry somebody other than a Latino. - b.
+I mean, they marry somebody other than a Latino.
+(COCA) - b.
 Included in that list is wheat, which [...] can outcross with bearded goatgrass, a problem weed in the western United States.
+(COCA)

 The obvious question from a morphological vantage point concerns the contribution of the prefix to the semantics of the complex forms.
-Therefore, we will model prefix- base interaction for the main semantic patterns introduced above.
+Therefore, we will model prefix-base interaction for the main semantic patterns introduced above.
 As we will see, these patterns largely arise via the combination of a mereological constraint introduced by the prefix, the (path) semantics of the base verb, and partly additional locative arguments introduced via PPs.